Cave Temples of Badami: Cave – 1

 Fusion of Shiva and Vishnu as Harihara

-As you can see from the image, Harihara is carved with Shiva’s features on the left side and Vishnu’s features on the right side.
-Shiva’s wife Parvati and his vehicle Nandi are standing on the right side of Harihara.
-Likewise, Vishnu’s wife Lakshmi and his vehicle Garuda are standing on the other side.
+As seen in the image, Harihara is carved with Shiva’s features on the left side and Vishnu’s features on the right side.
+Shiva’s consort Parvati and his mount Nandi stand beside the Shiva half, while Vishnu’s consort Lakshmi and his mount Garuda appear on the Vishnu half, reinforcing the dual identity of the deity.

 A stunningly beautiful sculpture depicting Harihara can be found in one of the devakoshtas of the Durga Temple at Aihole, about 22 miles east of Badami.
-Also built by the Badami Chalukyas, it is a free-standing temple carved with many sculptures and reliefs similar to those in the Badami cave temples.
+Like the Badami cave temples, this free-standing temple was built by the Badami Chalukyas and is richly adorned with sculptures and reliefs of comparable artistic excellence.

 Coiled Nagaraja